Уро́к 6

 II.
 Dative Case endings for NOUNS

 Take a look at the highlighted endings.
-What can you deduce about how masculine and feminine nouns change in Dative case?
+What can you deduce about masculine and feminine noun endings in Dative case?

 Све́те 23.